-Customer Service Reporting Structure: 5 Key Metrics to Include
+Customer Service Reporting Structure: Key Customer Service Metrics

 As a customer service professional, you have all sorts of data at your fingertips.
 From hourly ticket totals to the number of chat sessions per day and everything in between, a good customer service system can provide you with the metrics needed to improve your service operation.
 But, how do you evaluate all available metrics to create a report that’s helpful for you AND highlights the key information upper management wants to see?
 Here’s our quick guide on how to build an awesome customer service report.